 Textiles and Non-Wovens

-The textile industry has also embraced polypropylene homopolymer, particularly in the production of non-woven fabrics.
+The textile industry also requires the need for polypropylene homopolymer, particularly in the production of non-woven fabrics.
 These fabrics, made from spunbonded polypropylene, are used in various applications, including disposable medical gowns, diapers, and hygiene products.
 The hydrophobic nature of polypropylene helps in keeping these products lightweight and comfortable while providing superior protection against wetness.
-Additionally, this polymer is utilized in the production of carpets and upholstery, where its durability ensures that the final products are not only visually appealing but also long-lasting.
+Additionally, this polymer is utilized in the production of carpets and upholstery.

 Construction and Building Materials